 After concluding from our proof-of-concept experiment that a successful gesicle-based knockout of a virally integrated gene can be achieved, we chose to target CD81, an endogenous membrane glycoprotein that forms complexes with integrins and plays a critical role in the infection process that leads to hepatitis C (Figure 3).

-Knockout of CD81 in cells from Cellartis Human iPS Cell Line 18 (ChiPSC18) was performed according to the Cellartis iPSC CRISPR/Cas9 Gesicle and Single-Cell Cloning System User Manual.
+Knockout of CD81 in cells from Cellartis Human iPS Cell Line 18 (ChiPSC18) was performed according to the Guide-it CRISPR/Cas9 Gesicle Production System user manual.
 30 µl of gesicles containing Cas9 in an RNP complex with sgRNA specifically targeting CD81 was added to the cells.
 Flow cytometry analysis of the total population was performed seven days later to determine the CD81 KO efficiency and overall pluripotency levels.
 Flow cytometry was employed to isolate the sorted population of CD81-negative cells.
 Single cells from this sorted population were then seeded into each well of a 96-well plate by limiting dilution.
-Single hiPS cells were expanded into clonal lines using the Cellartis iPSC CRISPR/Cas9 Gesicle and Single-Cell Cloning System and characterized for pluripotency and karyotype.
+Single hiPS cells were expanded into clonal lines using the Cellartis iPSC Single-Cell Cloning DEF-CS Culture Media Kit and characterized for pluripotency and karyotype.